math-comp/Coq-Combi/README.md

 This library is based on

-* Coq 8.7 or more recent
+* Coq 8.8 or more recent

 * [SSReflect/MathComp]([https://github.com/math-comp/math-comp])
-  Library version 1.7 or more recent.
+  Library version 1.8 or more recent.

 * Pierre-Yves Strub library for
   [Multinomials] version 1.1 (https://github.com/math-comp/multinomials)

+Note: The branch Compat-1.7 is compatible with Coq 8.7 and mathcomp 1.7.
+It is not developed anymore.

 Note: A standalone version of the proof of the Littlewood-Richardson rule not using [Multinomials] is available in the [Legacy